rubyguides

 str.chop -> new_string

 The chop method returns a new string with the last character removed.
-Unlike chop!, this method doesn’t modify the original string—it creates and returns a copy.
+Unlike chop!, this method does not modify the original string — it creates and returns a copy.
+It is one of several Ruby methods for trimming strings and characters from either end of a value.

 # Remove last character